On Leading With Greatness

 The crowd responded wildly to his challenge, which he repeated over and over with this call-and-response lasting several minutes—much longer than one would expect.
 The goals of this strategy soon revealed themselves.
 One was, of course, to highlight his musicians.
 He also was whipping the audience into another frenzy of enthusiasm before we could lag.
 A third goal was to pull the audience up to his level, inviting us to be part of something greater.
 And savviest of all, he gave the band a little rest before the final push.
 That’s leadership!

 At long last, it was time for the band to depart.
 They all took a bow and filed offstage with Springsteen right there to greet them individually, not with a nod or pat but with handshakes and bear hugs and the warmest of smiles as he sent them off.
-It was as if this concert was not just another stop on the tour but the greatest moment they had shared in all their years together.
+It were as if this concert was not just another stop on the tour but the greatest moment they had shared in all their years together.
 There was real camaraderie—the kind you could never fake.
 This wasn’t a bunch of laborers clocking out after a long shift.
 It was more like a team that had just won the big game.
-Frankly it was moving to witness.
+Frankly witnessing it moved me.

 But there’s more!
 Springsteen then took centerstage alone with an acoustic guitar.
 He strummed idly as he gave an impromptu speech about the good work of a local charity.
 Who does this?
 Three hours of nonstop rocking—his white shirt translucent with perspiration on a warm September night—and he offers a heartfelt endorsement and call for donations.
 He could’ve simply basked in the audience’s adulation.
 He could’ve sent us out with some heart-pumping hit ringing in our ears.
 No, he used his platform to shill for a worthy cause before playing a lullaby about dreaming of us.
 Now there’s a showman, yes, but Springsteen also revealed himself to be a true leader—driven by values— who understands the power of his influence and wields it responsibly!